OPM/ResInsight-UserDocumentation/content/3d-main-window/Formations.md

 ![]({{< relref "" >}}images/3d-main-window/formations_property_editor.PNG)

 #### Reload of formation data
-If the formation file is modified outside ResInsight, the formation data can be imported again by the context menu **Formations->Reload**.
+If the formation file is modified outside ResInsight, the formation data can be imported again by the right-click menu **Formations->Reload**.
 This command will import formations for the selected formation files.

 ### Viewing the Formation Information